juststrings/Haulage-Analysis/readme.md

 This will enable the stakeholders know the truck by capacity they have in stock and those that are available for jobs.
 When clients demands for them

 ## Findings
-Majority of the companies truck were purchased in 2020.
+Majority of the companies truck were purchased in 2020.<br>
-The top 5 trucks that travelled the most destination where purchased in year 2020 white majority being non aquilla, bridging trucks  with the most having a capacity of 45,000litres
+The top 5 trucks that travelled the most destination where purchased in year 2020 with majority being non aquilla, bridging trucks having majority capacity of 45,000litres and none currentlu under repair.<br>
+Over 160 of these trucks are available for use while 290 are currently on route at the time the data was collected.

+## Recommendation
+I will recommed the stakeholders to get new trucks to replace these trucks in few years to come due to the higher possiblity of breakdown due to their immense usage.

 <br><br>
 ![truck](https://user-images.githubusercontent.com/92920156/194777819-94e9ec2a-32b8-4218-9d66-20c70fb73d12.jpg)